theNizo/DvorakByNizo/README.md

 #### Linux

 The Linux version is currently in beta stage.
-At the moment, it replaces Dvorak Type II, shown as "German (Dvorak)".
+At the moment, it replaces Neo2.
+In the future, it should be available as another keyboard, not replacing one.

 1. Download the newest Linux [release](https://github.com/theNizo/DvorakByNizo-German/releases) (yes, it's just one file.
 Don't rename it.)
 2. Make a Backup of the original file (`sudo cp /usr/shared/X11/xkb/symbols /where/to/save`, /where/to/save must be replaced with the wished path.
 I can't guarantee that the first path is the same on every distribution.
 I tried it on Ubuntu)